 Betrayal Trauma Recovery Group is an amazing resource for hundreds of women across the globe.
 We have live sessions every single day in every single time zone, and when you join you get unlimited support.

-I’m going to take a break from her story because I got a really interesting review on iTunes and I’d really like to talk about some of the points that he brought up.
+I got a really interesting review on iTunes and I’d really like to talk about some of the points that he brought up.
 It is the perfect example of what every victim going through this faces from the community, all the reason’s she can’t get help, all the reasons people dismiss her concerns, all the reasons they dismiss her.

 This rating says some very problematic things.